This article details how to set up (initialize) your Keystone hardware device out of the box for use with Casa.

 Remember, retaining a copy of your seed phrase is optional.
 If you choose to retain your device's seed phrase, keep it in a safe place, preferably in tamper-evident packaging.

-If you choose NOT to retain the seed phrase backup for your Keystone device, and plan to use the device exclusively in a Casa multisig setup, then the seed phrase can be destroyed with fire or other destructive element of your choosing.
+If you choose NOT to retain the seed phrase backup for your Keystone device, and plan to use the device exclusively in a Casa vault setup, then the seed phrase can be destroyed with fire or other destructive element of your choosing.

 That's it!
 Your Keystone device is now ready to be added to Casa.